These 10 Great Backpacking Gifts are all items I use on my hikes and awesome gifts I would love to find under my tree!

-HOKA One One EVO Speedgoat
+HOKA One One Speedgoat 5’s

 Feathered Friends Women’s EOS Jacket

 This jacket goes with me everywhere – backcountry and town.
-No other Down Jacket I’ve worn is made with the same quality or has the EOS’s warmth to weight ratio.
-My medium weight Helios is eight years old and still going strong!
+No other Down Jacket I’ve worn is made with the same quality or has the EOS’s warmth-to-weight ratio.
+My medium-weight Helios is eight years old and still going strong!
 See the review.